When making dinner reservations, should you be fashionably late or go for the early-bird special?

 If you're trying to lose weight, you may want to consider eating dinner very early or making a late lunch your last meal of the day.

-In a 2018 study, researchers found that meal timing has an impact on human metabolism.
+In a study published in Cell Metabolism, researchers found that meal timing has an impact on human metabolism.
 They studied a small group of people carrying extra weight and found that those who ate their last meal by mid-afternoon had reduced daily hunger swings and increased fat burning at night.

 Eating early also seems to be the optimal time for blood sugar control, Peterson told MNN.